Clastify logo

 From visible sunlight to infrared emission

-Most of the solar radiation reaching the ground lies in the visible and near-infrared parts of the spectrum.
-Earth’s surface is far cooler than the Sun, so the radiation it gives off is thermal radiation mainly at longer infrared wavelengths.
-That wavelength shift sits at the centre of the greenhouse effect.
+Most of the solar radiation that reaches the ground lies in the visible and near-infrared parts of the spectrum.
+Earth’s surface is far cooler than the Sun, so it gives off thermal radiation mainly at longer infrared wavelengths.
+That wavelength difference sits at the centre of the greenhouse effect.

-A molecular energy level is an allowed energy state of a molecule associated with a particular pattern of molecular motion, such as rotation or vibration.
-An infrared photon can be absorbed if its energy matches the separation between allowed molecular energy levels.
-The molecule doesn’t store that energy forever.
+A molecular energy level is an allowed energy state of a molecule linked to a particular pattern of molecular motion, such as rotation or vibration.
+An infrared photon can be absorbed if its energy matches the gap between allowed molecular energy levels.
+The molecule doesn’t hold on to that energy forever.
 It passes energy on through collisions and by re-emitting infrared radiation.

 Image

 The key directional idea is simple: re-emission happens in all directions.
 Some emitted infrared radiation travels upward and can escape to space.
-Some travels sideways.
+Some moves sideways.
 Some travels downward and is absorbed by the surface.
-That downward part keeps the surface warmer than it would be without the greenhouse gases.
+That downward part is why the surface is warmer than it would be without the greenhouse gases.

 Image